Andrea Thompson: Journalism career

 Thompson started to prepare for her journalism career in 1999, by earning her GED and working for one year with Jack Hubbard, associate director of Stanford University's News Service and a veteran journalist of CBS News.
 During this time, she also took a writing seminar with KGO-TV's feature reporter Wayne Freedman.

 She began her work with CBS affiliate KRQE in Albuquerque, New Mexico, as a general assignment reporter for $26,000 per year.

 Thompson joined CNN Headline News as an evening anchor in June 2001.
 CNN had laid off 400 of 4,000 employees in January, and was refocusing on personalities to draw in younger viewers.
 Her first words on-screen as reporter were "Hi, I'm Andrea Thompson, and unless you've been living in a cave, you probably already know that."
 Her hiring generated controversy in journalism circles, mostly because Thompson had just one year of journalism experience.
 Nude pictures and videoclips of Thompson taken from her 1980s-era movies also began circulating on the Internet, causing some embarrassment for CNN.
 Thompson left the network in March 2002.
 During an appearance in January 2003, she made a statement indicating she left CNN because she disagreed with the way the news was handled, "Basically... you just give the viewers enough to scare the hell out of them, and not any real valuable information.
 And we saw so much of that after Sept.
 11 that I thought was, frankly, irresponsible."

 After leaving CNN, she went to work for Court TV, introducing episodes of NYPD Blue and Forensic Files, as well as narrating the documentary series The System.
 She began hosting Psychic Detectives in 2003.

 Return to acting

 Thompson had a recurring guest role as Doctor Nicole Duncan on the third season of the television series 24, first appearing on that show in November 2003.

 In 2007, she appeared in season two of Bones in the episode "Spaceman in a Crater".

 In 2009, she played Field Agent Anne Hudson in "Outfoxed", a season five episode of the series Criminal Minds.

 Personal life

 Thompson was married to David Guc from 1987 to 1990, and to Babylon 5 costar Jerry Doyle from 1995 to 1997.
-In 1992 she gave birth to her son Alec.
+In 1992 she gave birth to a son.